Upcoming Funding Opportunities

 Postdoctoral and Clinical Research Fellowships

-Represents a joint effort from AACR and CRUK to support exceptional investigators interested in establishing independence while beginning their postdoctoral research careers.
-These four-year grants of $400,000/£300,000 offer fellows a unique opportunity to explore independent research experiences and to forge international collaborations between the U.K. and the U.S.
+This is a four-year postdoctoral fellowship programme ($400,000 for US to UK fellows or £300,000 for UK to US fellows) to support exceptional investigators interested in establishing independence while beginning their postdoctoral research careers.
+These grants offer fellows a unique opportunity to explore independent research experiences and to forge international collaborations between the UK and US.

 General Eligibility and Contact Information

 Program guidelines and application instructions will be available on the opening date.
 AACR membership is required.